-Straddling the line between Abstract Expressionism and Impressionism is an avid lover of nature, light.
-Weeda's paintings feature the elements and the natural landscape, characteristically finding unusual vantage points to celebrate them.
-We view stands of trees not by looking up at them, but down to their reflections in a body of water.
-Here the various effects of light and shadow become the characters in a timeless drama.
+Straddling the line between Abstract Expressionism and Impressionism, I am an avid lover of nature and, light.
+My paintings feature the elements and the natural landscape, characteristically finding unusual vantage points from which to celebrate them.
+We view stands of towering trees not by looking up at them, but down to their reflections in a body of water.
+Here, the various effects of light and shadow become the characters in a timeless drama.

 Why Bird's Eye View?

-As humans, we usually view the world through our perspective lenses.
+As humans, we usually view the world through our respective lenses.
 So seldom do we look at things from a different perspective-- another vantage point.

-I decided to load my supplies to my girls' treehouse to explore an elevated vantage point, high above the ground.
-The bird's eye view presents the same shallow lake with intense profundity layers and an intricate movement among the azure, trees, and water.
-The modern eye becomes a student to distinguish the complexity of shapes and variety of color.
+I decided to cart my supplies to my girls' treehouse to explore an elevated vantage point, high above the ground.
+This bird's eye view presents the same shallow lake with intense profundity layers and an intricate movement among the azure, trees, and water.
+The modern eye becomes a student, striving to distinguish the complexity between shapes and a subtle variety of colors.

 UpRooted: The Flight of Refugees